gabecase/MPI/README.md

    input elements), pages should not have much user interaction code in them

  - Interaction = User interactions which act on page objects via their
    selectors.
-Repetitive sequences of actions can be abstracted further into a interface to improve usability and maintenance,
+Repetitive sequences of actions can be abstracted further into a interface to improve usability and maintenance

 # TODO:
 Page object patterns?
 Factories to generate pages?
 Re-useable components that exist on multiple pages e.g. navigation bars, web form elements like date pickers, custom drop down lists?